-Both facilities house single and married students.
-Single students may choose their own roommates, or Residence Life and Housing Services will assign students with similar interests and schedules together.
+The apartments house single and married students.
+Single students may choose their own roommates or Residence Life and Housing Services will assign students with similar interests and schedules together.
 Each single student pays rent per academic term to Duke University.
-Married rental rates are available on the website.
+Married rental rates are available on the Web site.